yhs0602/CraftGround/docs/blog/install_minerl.md

 # Brief Introduction
 ## MineRL 0.4.4

-This may help solving issues such as https://github.com/minerllabs/minerl/issues/788.
+This may help solving issues such as [MineRL issue #788](https://github.com/minerllabs/minerl/issues/788).
-- Use this table to get latest gcc version your OS supports: https://askubuntu.com/a/1163021/901082
+- Use this table to get latest gcc version your OS supports: [AskUbuntu](https://askubuntu.com/a/1163021/901082)
-- To solve MixinGradle issue, follow the steps as mentioned here: https://github.com/MineDojo/MineDojo/issues/113#issuecomment-1908997704
+- To solve MixinGradle issue, follow the steps as mentioned [in this issue comment](https://github.com/MineDojo/MineDojo/issues/113#issuecomment-1908997704)
 ```bash
 conda create -n exp_minerl044 python=3.11
 conda activate exp_minerl044